PatrickGlatt/Anycubic-Chiron-Cura-Definitions-incl.-printer-profiles/README.md

     ...

 2.)
 If needed delete cached "cura" files in C:\Users\yourUserName\AppData\Local\cura
+<br /><br />
+P.S.

-3.)
-I'm working on some cura profiles which can be downloaded from "My Cura profiles".
+I'm working on some cura profiles which can be downloaded from the "My Cura profiles" folder.
 Note that im still working on these profiles!